nuta/operating-system-in-1000-lines/website/en/14-system-call.md

 }
 ```

-It reads characters until a newline comes, and check if the entered string matches the command name.
+It reads characters until a newline comes, and checks if the entered string matches the command name.

 > [!WARNING]
 >